-As the name suggests, deep tissue massage applies deep pressure onto specific trouble points.
+As the name suggests, deep tissue massage applies deep pressure to specific trouble points.
 It feels very much like someone is torturing you on purpose by pushing into your knotted muscle, and the massage can leave you feeling sore.
-It's not just more pressure all over your body, however (which would be true torture), it's very specific, methodical treatment.
+It’s not just more pressure all over your body, however (which would be true torture), it’s very specific, methodical treatment.
 As Moyer Wellness explains:

-Deep Tissue is a very specific massage treatment in which the therapist uses knuckles and elbow's to "strip out" muscle tissue as far down to the bone as possible.
+Deep Tissue is a very specific massage treatment in which the therapist uses knuckles and elbow’s to “strip out” muscle tissue as far down to the bone as possible.
 Sound invasive?
 It is!
 It is definitely not for everyone.
-However there are millions of people out there that would never have their treatment any other way.
-This modality can be helpful to the following people: athletes who are considerably harder on their bodies than the average person, people who are undergoing physical therapy to aid in the breakdown process of scar tissue, (AFTER PROPER HEALING FROM THE INJURY HAS OCCURED), or anyone who has very dense tissue and thus responds better to the work.
+However, there are millions of people out there that would never have their treatment any other way.
+This modality can be helpful to the following people: athletes who are considerably harder on their bodies than the average person, people who are undergoing physical therapy to aid in the breakdown process of scar tissue, (AFTER PROPER HEALING FROM THE INJURY HAS OCCURRED), or anyone who has very dense tissue and thus responds better to the work.

 …It is very important to ALWAYS speak up and let your therapist know if you need the pressure to be corrected, (i.e. if you need them to lighten up because it is too deep, or to apply more because it is not deep enough).
 Most everyone needs more pressure in some areas and less in others.
 This occurs because muscle tissue that contains Trigger Points is more sensitive to pressure and can be tender to the touch.

-Best for: Treating stiff, painful trouble spots like the shoulder and neck
+Best for: Treating stiff, painful trouble spots like the shoulder and neck.

 Massages for Overall Health and Rejuvenation